This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Add in sliced mushrooms, red pepper, and bok choy into the broth, and simmer for 7-10 minutes, or until greens are wilted.
+- If desired, add ½ cup shiitake mushrooms, 2 tablespoons red pepper and 2 cups bok choy greens into the simmering broth, and cook for 5-7 minutes, or until greens are wilted, yet still vibrant.

-- Add in packaged ramen noodles (discard seasoning pack) and cook according to package directions–about 3 minutes.
+- Add in packaged 9 ounces ramen noodles (discard seasoning pack) and cook according to package directions.
+Typically this is 2-3 minutes.

 - Dish up cooked ramen into serving bowls and top ramen as desired.